 While change management is an integral part of the SDLC from an operational perspective.
 It can also serve as a strong security control.

-The DevOps development model has proven effective to a large number of companies, when it comes to faster releases.
+The DevOps development model has proven effective to a large number of companies when it comes to faster releases.
 To make things even better, the principle on which DevOps is built, which is the collaboration between developers and IT operations, can easily cater for the introduction of security.
-Which brings us to DevSecOps.
+This brings us to DevSecOps.

 Moreover, since DevOps relies heavily on automation tools, security professionals can introduce their own tools into the DevSecOps process, further reducing the time and effort required.